The Situation in Gaza

 We continue to call on the Government to:

-• Introduce a law prohibiting trade between the UK and illegal settlements in the Occupied Palestinian Territories.
+- Introduce a law prohibiting trade of goods and services between the UK and illegal settlements in the Occupied Palestinian Territories.

 The current trajectory of this conflict serves no one's interests and only deepens suffering on all sides.
 The UK has both moral obligations and diplomatic capabilities that must be deployed urgently to help end this catastrophe and establish a pathway to just and lasting peace.